 Wes Cravens other genre films are: the brutality and revenge films The Last House on the Left (1972) and The Hills Have Eyes (1977); the suburban witch film Summer of Fear/Stranger in the House (1978); Deadly Blessing (1981) about murders around a religious cult; the comic-book adaptation Swamp Thing (1982); Invitation to Hell (tv movie, 1984); A Nightmare on Elm Street (1984); Chiller (tv movie, 1985); The Hills Have Eyes Part 2 (1985); Deadly Friend (1986) about a teen inventor who revives his girlfriend from the dead; The Serpent and the Rainbow (1988), a strikingly beautiful film about Haitian voodoo; Shocker (1989) a campily incoherent film about an undead executed killer; Night Visions (tv movie, 1990); The People Under the Stairs (1991); Wes Cravens New Nightmare (1994); the Eddie Murphy vampire comedy Vampire in Brooklyn (1995); the werewolf film Cursed (2005); and the dispossessed soul slasher film My Soul to Take (2010).
 Wes Craven has also written the scripts for A Nightmare on Elm Street III: The Dream Warriors (1987), Pulse (2006) and The Hills Have Eyes II (2007), and produced Mind Ripper (1995), Wishmaster (1997), Carnival of Souls (1998), Dont Look Down (1998), Dracula 2000 (2000), Feast (2006), The Breed (2006), The Hills Have Eyes (2006), The Last House on the Left (2009), The Girl in the Photographs (2015) and the tv series Scream: The Series (2015 ).
 He also created the tv series The People Next Door (1989) and Nightmare Cafe (1992).

-Kevin Williamsons other films are: the script for I Know What You Did Last Summer (1997), another in-jokey postmodern slasher; the script for Scream 2 (1997); as creator of the hit non-genre teen tv series Dawsons Creek (1998-2003); as executive producer of Halloween H20: Twenty Years Later (1998); the script for the wittily self-aware alien body snatchers film The Faculty (1998); as producer of the voodoo film Venom (2005); and as writer/producer/creator of the tv series Glory Days (2002), a rather good smalltown mystery series that was naturally run over by a number of Williamson-esque deconstructions, but that only lasted for ten episodes; the similarly short-lived series Hidden Palms (2007); the tv series The Vampire Diaries (2009 ); the script for Scre4m/Scream 4 (2011); the teenage witches tv series The Secret Circle (2011-2); the serial killer tv series The Following (2013-5); the tv series Stalker (2014-5); and the tv series remake of and Time After Time (2017 ).
+Kevin Williamsons other films are: the script for I Know What You Did Last Summer (1997), another in-jokey postmodern slasher; the script for Scream 2 (1997); as creator of the hit non-genre teen tv series Dawsons Creek (1998-2003); as executive producer of Halloween H20: Twenty Years Later (1998); the script for the wittily self-aware alien body snatchers film The Faculty (1998); as producer of the voodoo film Venom (2005); and as writer/producer/creator of the tv series Glory Days (2002), a rather good smalltown mystery series that was naturally run over by a number of Williamson-esque deconstructions, but that only lasted for ten episodes; the similarly short-lived series Hidden Palms (2007); the tv series The Vampire Diaries (2009-17); the script for Scre4m/Scream 4 (2011); the teenage witches tv series The Secret Circle (2011-2); the serial killer tv series The Following (2013-5); the tv series Stalker (2014-5) about a police unit that hunts stalkers; and the tv series remake of I>Time After Time (2017 ).
 Williamson made his directorial debut (and so far only outing) on the teacher-pupil psycho-thriller Teaching Mrs. Tingle (1999).
 Williamson later reteamed with Wes Craven for the disappointing werewolf film Cursed (2005).